MPhil/PhD Health Psychology Research and Professional Practice

 Graduate School office: email@example.com, tel +44 (0)23 8059 7385

 Any student doing NHS research needs to take a Good Clinical Practice (GCP) course as well as obtaining a research passport.

 Typical entry requirements

 Average applicants per place: 2

-Applications for our MPhil/PhD programme are made using the University’s online application form1 here.
+Applications for the MPhil/PhD Health Psychology Research and Professional Practice programme are made using the University’s online application form1.
 You can find instructions on completing the form here.

 Before applying you should identify your area of research interest and potential supervisor.
 You can find details of the specialist research areas in the School of Psychology here.

-Entry requirements on this programme include a first or upper second-class honours degree in psychology.
-An average of at least 65% for MSc work, including at least 65% for dissertation and research methods module.
-Preferably the average mark (at least 60%) should be at least 65%, but a lower mark may be acceptable if the candidate seems particularly well qualified in other respects, or there are extenuating circumstances explaining a lower mark.
-If English is not your first language, you will need to have already reached a satisfactory standard in an approved test in English, such as Cambridge Certificate of Proficiency in English grade C or above, IELTS grade 6.5 or TOEFL score of 580.
+Entry requirements for the MPhil/PhD Health Psychology Research and Professional Practice programme include a first or upper second-class honours undergraduate degree in psychology and an average of at least 65% for MSc Health Psychology work, including at least 65% for dissertation and research methods modules.
+A lower mark (at least 60%) may be acceptable if the candidate seems particularly well qualified in other respects, or there are extenuating circumstances explaining a lower mark.
+If English is not your first language, you must be able to evidence a good standard of written and spoken English (100 for internet-based TOEFL, 250 for computer-based TOEFL, 600 for paper-based TOEFL or 7.0 for IELTS with no element below 6.5).

 - A CV

 - A certificate or letter confirming first degree